JDS-py/nikorurep/README.md

-# nikoruyamagashi
+# Nikoru Yamagashi
-Discord Bot made with much love!
+A Discord Bot made with much love!

 Most of the coding is made by me...